tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 Similarly, a sub-system's aggregated severity is determined by it's child component with maximum severity.

 Health aggregation works on top of severity aggregation.
-A components aggregated health is calculated by first calculating it's aggregated severity and then mapping to health.
-Sub-System health aggregation works similarly.
+A components aggregated health is calculated by first calculating it's aggregated severity and then mapping it to health.
+Sub-System health aggregation works in the same way.

 ## Redis Storage